 Home insurance providers: You’ve just moved into a home that’s possibly your biggest investment to date, make sure it’s protected!
 Visit the Square One home insurance page to learn more about which policy best fits your needs and to receive an online quote.

 Landscaping companies: After moving into your new home, if there are any changes you’d like to make to your lawn or shrubbery it may be best to hire a landscaping company.
-There are hundreds of options in Vancouver, but Great Canadian Landscaping and Deerwood Landscaping are common choices.
+There are hundreds of options in Vancouver, but Great Canadian Landscaping, Deerwood Landscaping, and De Haas Landscape Company are common choices.

 With any new home, you want to be prepared in case something does go wrong.
 It’s always a good idea to have a resource readily available for finding companies that can offer quick repairs.